How Does Invoice Factoring Work?

-Unlike other industries, accounts receivable factoring rates are not determined by a credit score and can’t be quoted over the phone without first answering a number of basic questions to determine which variables may affect rates.
+When a company considers factoring its receivables, one of the initial questions has to do with accounts receivable factoring rates and advance rates.
+Unlike other industries, accounts receivable factoring rates are not determined by a credit score and can’t be quoted over the phone without first answering a number of basic questions to determine which may affect rates.

-Ultimately, the best way to truly know what rates your company can receive is to take the few minutes to fill out a simple one-page form.
+Ultimately, the best way to truly know what rates your company can receive is to take a few minutes to fill out a simple one-page rate form.
 While that’s all it takes to get the process started, keep in mind that any quote given is simply a starting point.
 Factoring companies can’t guarantee any quote until all requested documents have been provided and all information has been verified.

 Why Banks Decline and Factors Approve

 It happens all the time: A factor will get a call from a company that needs business financing but was recently declined by a bank.
 These potential clients are fed up with the process of applying for financing and do not understand why banks don’t see the same growth potential the business owner does.

 Banks, though, do not look so much at growth potential as they do number of years in operation, hard assets, real estate and equipment that can be used as collateral.
 Essentially, banks lend against things you own.
 That works great for companies with a long history of outstanding performance and impeccable balance sheets.
 If a company hasn’t been in business long, is in a growth phase or in the process of a turnaround, there may not be much for a bank to look at.
 Few assets plus a short track record equals no cash.